Boris Johnson joked No 10 party was ‘most unsocially distanced in UK’

 Mr Johnson was fined as part of a Metropolitan Police investigation into gatherings held in Downing Street while social distancing restrictions were in place.

-However, he was fined for attending his own birthday party in the Cabinet Room in Downing Street in June 2020 rather than for the alleged party the ITV source mentions.
+However, he was fined for attending his own birthday party in the Cabinet Room in June 2020 rather than for the 13 November 2020 leaving dos – which saw some fines issued to staff.

-A party on the eve of Prince Philip’s funeral in April 2021 was said to be even more racous than previously thought – with at least two couples said to have been “getting it on with each other” and “touching each other up”,
+A party on the eve of the Duke of Edinburgh’s funeral is said to be even more racous than previously thought – with at least two couples said to have been “getting it on with each other” and “touching each other up”,

-Two other members of staff were reportedly “all over each other” in a Downing Street kitchen area.
+Two other members of staff were reportedly “all over each other” in a Downing Street kitchen area at the funeral eve gathering.

-ITV also reports that whistleblowers told the podcast that staff “corroborated their stories” before filling out Metropolitan Police questionnaires about their potential involvement in rule-breaking gatherings.
+ITV also reports that whistleblowers told the podcast that staff “corroborated their stories” before filling out police questionnaires about their potential involvement in rule-breaking gatherings.

 One source told the podcast that key documents and evidence about parties were shredded prior to the Sue Gray Cabinet Office probe and eventual police investigation.